-Students will work with their graduate advisor to select the most appropriate set of courses to ensure breadth of understanding as well as mastery of knowledge in a specific area consistent with their interests and research.
-In addition to completing 12 credit hours selected from the tracks below, students may work with their graduate advisor to develop an interdisciplinary plan of study drawing from the extensive graduate course offerings at UGA.
+Students will work with their graduate advisor to select the most appropriate set of courses to ensure breadth of understanding as well as mastery of knowledge in a specific area consistent with their professional interests.
+In addition to completing the required number of credit hours selected from the tracks below, students may work with their graduate advisor to develop an interdisciplinary plan of study drawing from the extensive graduate course offerings at UGA.

-Emphasis Area Course List
+Emphasis Area Courses